 Some examples of popular cloud tools used in DevOps include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

-- Collaboration- Collaboration is one of the core principles of DevOps.
+- Collaboration- This category of the devops periodic table is one of the core principles of DevOps.
 It enables IT units, developers, and companies to work together to solve various problems.
 DevOps tools are very versatile in this category, especially since every company is different and has different needs.
 Some collaboration tools include Trello, Stride, Remedy, Slack, Jira, and ServiceNow.

 - Configuration Automation- This category is also called configuration management.
 DevOps tools in this category help track and manage changes to the environment in which the code is deployed.
 System-level changes affect all monitored servers, networks, storage, applications, and other systems.
 It is a systematic process of managing changes in the environment.
 Source code and committed changes are managed through version control and automation tools.
 Some of the main tools used for configuration management are Ansible, Packer, Puppet, Chef, Terraform, and SaltStack.